nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 <div class="Alert">

-See the demo code for improved styling of this page as well as the header component that was added which includes the search component and is therefore displayed on the author and index page.
-[Demo Code]()
+See the [demo code](https://github.com/nuxt-company/demo-blog-nuxt-content) for improved styling of this page as well as the header component that was added which includes the search component and is therefore displayed on the author and index page.

 </div>